-- TSD message with master details only.
+- TSD message with master data only.

 View here Customs’ communication about this legal change.

-Recording information session 21 May 2026
+Recording of information session 21 May 2026

 The key changes were explained by Customs and Portbase in an information session.
 You can find it here: